+44 (0)113 34 35197

 (2005) “Reframing Gender in Medieval Jewish Images of Circumcision”, In: Voaden R; Wolfthal D (eds.)
 Framing the family: narrative and representation in the medieval and early modern periods.
 Medieval and Renaissance Texts and Studies.
 Arizona Center for Medieval and Renaissance Studies.
 221-243

-(2003) “Travelling to the Circumcision: Early Modern Representations”, In: Mark EW (eds.)
-Circumcision: New Perspectives on an Ancient Rite.
+(2003) “Christian Travelers to the Circumcision: Early Modern Representations”, In: Mark EW (eds.)
+The Covenant of Circumcision: New Perspectives on an Ancient Rite.
 Brandeis University Press.
 128-141

 (2002) “Buber in Basle, Schlosser in Sarajevo, Wischnitzer in Weimar: The Politics of Writing about Medieval Jewish Art”, In: Frojmovic E (eds.)
 Imagining the self, imagining the other: visual representation and Jewish-Christian dynamics in the Middle Ages and early modern period.
 Leiden : Brill.
 1-32